ISA-tools/isa-api/docs/creation.rst

 .. hint:: Remember that when you ``dump()`` ISA content, you do it on the ``Investigation`` object.
 This means any ``Study`` and ``Assay`` objects and content must be attached to the ``Investigation`` for it to be serialized out.

-Different classes in ``isatools.model.v1`` have class constructors and instance variables that roughly map to the ISA Abstract Model.
+Different classes in ``isatools.model`` have class constructors and instance variables that roughly map to the ISA Abstract Model.
 For full details of how to instantiate model classes, access and manipulate ISA data as objects, please inspect the module's docstrings.

-Obviously this isn't enough to create a fully populated ISA investigation, but we would recommend that you have a look in the ``isatools.model.v1`` package to inspect all the docstring documentation that is included with each of the ISA model classes.
+Obviously this isn't enough to create a fully populated ISA investigation, but we would recommend that you have a look in the ``isatools.model`` package to inspect all the docstring documentation that is included with each of the ISA model classes.